 The Eufy HomeVac H30 comes in three variants, the Venture, Mate, and Infinity.
 The Infinity is the one we’re talking about and it’s the updated version of both the Venture and Mate.

 The HomeVac H30 Infinity is the expensive on the list, marked at $199.99.
 The venture is the H30’s entry-level vacuum that comes with a 2 in 1 crevice tool and is priced at $149.99.
 The Mate on the other hand will cost you around $179.99.

-As of now, you’ll have to get it booked from Eufy’s official website and the HomeVac H30 isn’t listed on Amazon yet.
+As of now, you’ll have to get it booked from eufy Official Website and the HomeVac H30 is available in Amazon.

 The Eufy HomeVac H30 Infinity is a sturdy handheld vacuum unit with many accessories to couple up with.
 Although the hard floor mop tool is sluggish, the vacuum unit and its maneuverability are good.
 The vacuum cannot replace your drum vacuum cleaners, but this is a perfect vacuum for occasional cleaning, car interior cleaning, and more.

 When it comes to the price tag, the Eufy HomeVac H30 falls under the pricey category among other hand vacuums.
 Still, you can get good results with all the accessories connected.